RohithReddykonda-dev/Online-shopping-website-testing/README.md

 #  🧪 Manual Testing Project

 ## 📌 Project Overview
-This project is focused on **manual testing of an  application** similar to Flipkart.
+This project is focused on **Manual Testing Project – E-Commerce Web Application** similar to Flipkart.
 The main objective is to verify core functionalities and document test results in a structured format.